ton-community/ton-docs/docs/v3/guidelines/ton-connect/guidelines/creating-manifest.md

 # Creating manifest.json

-Every app needs to have its manifest to pass meta information to the wallet.
-Manifest is a JSON file named as `tonconnect-manifest.json` following format:
+Every app needs a manifest to pass meta information to the wallet.
+The manifest is a JSON file named as `tonconnect-manifest.json` following format:

 ```json
 {